mobify/mobify-code-style/css/Readme.md

 ### Exceptions

-For color gradients, we following a convention that looks like `{modifier}-{name}-{number}` where the number _roughly_ corresponds to some property level of that color, such as the greyscale level.
+For color gradients, we follow a convention that looks like `{modifier}-{name}-{number}` where the number _roughly_ corresponds to some property level of that color, such as the greyscale level.

 ```
 $grey-10 // 10% greyscale